Skip to content

 • Other authentication schemes (e.g. Digest, Negotiate or NTLM)

 If needed, the URL can be protected by username/password authentication.
 Disk Decipher will respond to authentication requests by asking for the username and password.
 If the URL contains a username, it will be shown as default username.
-The credentials will be saved until Disk Decipher is restarted.
+The credentials will be saved until the disk is unmounted.
+You can also save the username and password securely in your keychain.

 Note: in general, be careful with using basic authentication in combination with HTTP on an untrusted network.
 The username and password will be transmitted in clear-text.
 Consider using HTTPS instead of HTTP to encrypt the credentials automatically.